 When Is the Next Superdraw?

-The date for the next Superdraw has not yet been announced.
+The date of the next EuroMillions Superdraw has not yet been announced.

 When Was the Last Superdraw?

 The last Superdraw took place on Friday 7th June 2019 with a guaranteed minimum jackpot of €130 million.
 In the UK, this was estimated at £115 million prior to the draw.
 There were no jackpot winners on the night, which meant that the top prize rolled over to the following draw, where it was won by a single ticket holder from the UK.

 Superdraws work in the same way as a standard EuroMillions draw - you select five numbers from 1-50 and two Lucky Stars from 1-12.
 Tickets cost £2.50 per line and you still receive a Millionaire Maker entry for every line of numbers you purchase.

 The funds for a Superdraw come from the EuroMillions Reserve Fund, which takes 4.8% of the Common Prize Fund in all regular EuroMillions draws.
 This fund can also be used for other promotional purposes, such as European Millionaire Maker draws and the value of prizes in any category.